 Point-to-Point Protocol over Ethernet (PPPoE) functions as a dial-up connection.
-PPPoE is an IETF Draft standard specifying how a host personal computer interacts with a broadband modem (for example, xDSL, cable, wireless, etc.) to achieve access to high-speed data networks.
+PPPoE is an IETF (Internet Engineering Task Force) draft standard specifying how a host personal computer interacts with a broadband modem (for example xDSL, cable, wireless, etc.) to achieve access to high-speed data networks.
 It preserves the existing Microsoft Dial-Up Networking experience and requires no new learning or procedures.

-For the service provider, PPPoE offers an access and authentication method that works with existing access control systems (for example, Radius).
+For the service provider, PPPoE offers an access and authentication method that works with existing access control systems (for instance, Radius).
 For the user, PPPoE provides a login and authentication method that the existing Microsoft Dial-Up Networking software can activate, and therefore requires no new learning or procedures for Windows users.